William King (bishop)

 William King (1 May 1650 – 8 May 1729) was an Anglican divine in the Church of Ireland, who was Archbishop of Dublin from 1703 to 1729.
 He was an author and supported the Glorious Revolution.
-He had considerable political influence in Ireland, including a veto on judicial appointments.
+He had considerable political influence in Ireland, including an effective veto on judicial appointments.

 Early life

 King was born in May 1650 in County Antrim, to James King and his wife; his parents were recent immigrants from Aberdeen.
 He was educated at The Royal School, Dungannon, County Tyrone, and thereafter at Trinity College Dublin, graduating BA on 23 February 1670 and MA in 1673.

 Career

 On 25 October 1671, King was ordained a deacon as chaplain to John Parker, Archbishop of Tuam, and on 14 July 1673 Parker gave him the prebend of Kilmainmore, County Mayo.
 King, who lived as part of Parker's household, was ordained a priest on 12 April 1674.

 His support of the Glorious Revolution in 1688 served to advance his position.
 He became Bishop of Derry in 1691.
 He was advanced to the position of Archbishop of Dublin in 1703, a post he would hold until his death.
 He gave £1,000 for the founding of "Archbishop King's Professorship of Divinity" at Trinity College in 1718.
 Much of his correspondence survives and provides a historic resource for the study of the Ireland of his time.
 He died in May 1729.

 King's years as a bishop were marked by reform and the building of churches and glebe houses, and by the dispensing of charity.
 He was generally regarded as a man of sense and good judgment, and his political influence was considerable: he was always consulted on judicial appointments and at times seems to have had an effective veto over candidates he considered unsuitable.
 His influence declined after the appointment of Hugh Boulter as Archbishop of Armagh in 1724, as Boulter was also consulted on judicial appointments, and the two could rarely agree on a suitable candidate.